WebDevSimplified/Web-Dev-Simplified-Official-Blog/content/blog/2021-01/javascript-sets/index.md

 *JavaScript Maps are very similar to Sets, but as a replacement for objects.
 If you are interested in learning more about Maps check out this [article](/2020-12/javascript-maps).*

+*If you prefer to learn visually, check out the video version of this article.*
+`youtube: yJDofSGTSPQ?start=752`

 ## How To Use Sets

 Sets and arrays are very similar, but nearly all the methods between the two have slightly different names and implementations.